saurabh25bai11436/PhantomShield/README.md

 Cascading Exposure: Identifying risks that multiply as they move from Tier 3 to Tier 1.

-Siloed Invisibility: Breaking data silos between lenders, buyers, and suppliers to reveal network-level correlation.
+Siloed Invisibility: Breaking data silos between lenders, buyers and suppliers to reveal network-level correlation.

 # Technical Pillars
-The Triple-Lock System: Mandatory 3-way matching between Invoices, Purchase Orders (PO), and Goods Received Notes (GRN).
+The Triple-Lock System: Mandatory 3-way matching between Invoices, Purchase Orders (PO) and Goods Received Notes (GRN).

 Invoice Fingerprinting: Generating unique digital signatures for every invoice to prevent "double dipping" (submitting the same invoice to multiple lenders).